iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 As we conclude, the tension between the computational demands of cutting-edge models and the necessity for interpretability becomes apparent.
 Unveiling the intricacies of training offers a glimpse into simpler, more transparent models, fostering adaptability and responsiveness in the evolving landscape of artificial intelligence.
 This duality of complexity and clarity underscores the ongoing quest for a more responsible and effective future in machine learning.

 Despite advancements in understanding the optimization landscape of neural networks, a significant gap persists in reconciling theory with practical challenges, notably because of early stopping.
 In real-world scenarios, networks often cease learning before reaching a local minima.

-## todo

-- check if 6 <= length <= 10
-- replace () by footnotes
-- check all references
-- table of content
-- optima/optimum confusion everywhere